textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 ## Wrap-up example for context

-An example might be helpful to bring it all together.
+An example might help bring it all together.

 We begin with having understood what the [goal and objectives](user-docs-collaboration#big-picture-goal-and-primary-objective) are, as described at the start.

-We then bring our attention to one of two places:
+ A collaborator then heads to one of two places:

-* the [running list of topics](https://forum.textpattern.com/viewtopic.php?id=51220) being kicked around by all those who want to help with documentation
+* the [running list of topics](https://forum.textpattern.com/viewtopic.php?id=51220) being kicked around by all who wish to help with documentation (including you)
-* the open Issues list for any proposed docs that are approved for development but not yet assigned to anyone.
+* the [open Issues](https://github.com/textpattern/textpattern.github.io/issues) list for any proposed docs that are approved for development but not yet assigned to anyone.

-In the latter case you can self-assign to any available issue and get started.
-Such issues should bear the **writer needed** or **editor needed** labels (indicating the stage of editorial workflow), but they could also have no labels at all if people forget to us them.
+In the latter case, you can self-assign to any available issue and get started.
+Any approved but unclaimed proposals will still have an **APPROVED** label on them, and perhaps a **writer needed** label, too.
+Assign yourself to such an issue, change the labels, accordingly, and get started.

 We continue this example with the first situation above.